-Studying productively equals better grades.
-But productivity is not easy.
-Study-sessions can start with the best intentions, but become high-jacked by distractions.
+Productively equals better grades.
+Study sessions can easily become high-jacked by distractions.
 A 30-minute break may turn into a one hour chat on Facebook; before you know it, all your hours are wasted and none of your work is done.
 Productivity is a skill that can be developed.
 Here are seven laws of productivity every student needs to know:

 1. Engage in “deep work”